edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

 * Git branching
     * Git branches enable people to modify code independently from the `master branch` without it impacting the `master` branch itself
-    * For example, you can code features on a `features` branch, and not have your in-progress code impact your `master` production branch
+    * For example, you can code features on a `features` branch, and not have your in-progress features code impact your `master` production branch
-    * This is especially usefull when working on teams.
+    * This is especially useful when working on teams.
 Two people can modify the same file in separate branches and then have the ability to merge their changes without fearing things will get overwritten
     * Commands
         * `git branch branch-name` - creates a new branch
         * `git checkout branch-name` switches to the branch